uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/how-to-integrate.html.md

 <a href="figures/stateful-bsas-journey.svg" target="blank"><img src="figures/stateful-bsas-journey.svg" alt="Stateful journey to request a Business Source Adjustable Summary" style="width:720px;" /></a>

 <a href="figures/stateful-bsas-journey.svg" target="blank">Open the stateful journey diagram in a new tab.</a>

-### Product demonstration

-This is the final part of the process after all preceding steps have been completed.

-During your product demonstration, HMRC expects to see a consumer-ready product for each income source your software supports; for example, Self-employment, UK property, and so on.
-If, in addition to the MFS APIs, you have also requested access to any non-MFS APIs, you should be ready to include these in your demonstration if requested to do so by SDST.

-The journey we expect to see for an MFS build will depend on whether you are building iteratively and if so, which stage you have built to:

-**Stage 1: In-year build**

-1. Authorisation – ITSA scopes only.
-2. Retrieve Business Details.
-3. Retrieve Obligations.
-4. Digitally import data into the appropriate periodic update and submit.
-5. Automatically trigger and display a tax calculation.
-6. Submit an amended periodic update – automatically trigger and display the calculation.
-7. Demonstrate how your software returns and displays error messages to the customer.

-**Stage 2: EOPS**

-1. Submit details within the Annual Summary.
-2. Automatically trigger and display a tax calculation.
-3. Trigger a Business Source Adjustable Summary (BSAS).
-4. Retrieve a BSAS.
-5. Create and submit a Business Source Adjustable Summary for an accounting adjustment.
-6. Automatically trigger and display a tax calculation.
-7. Retrieve a Business Income Source Summary (BISS) and display it to the customer.
-Alternatively, the software may choose to create a BISS themselves by totalling the relevant information held in software and displaying it to the customer.
-8. Show EOPS Declaration Statement.
-9. Submit EOPS.
-10. Demonstrate how your software returns and displays error messages to the end user.

-**Note:** The end user must confirm they have read and agreed the declaration statement before the option to submit EOPS is made available.

-**Stage 3: Final Declaration**

-1. Create and submit a loss.
-2. Create/Amend and submit disclosures (Class 2 NICs).
-3. Trigger a tax calculation with the Final Declaration parameter set to ‘true’.
-4. Retrieve and display this tax calculation for the customer to review.
-5. Show the Final Declaration Statement – this must match the statement shown on the ITSA End to End Service Guide.
-6. Submit a Final Declaration.
-7. Demonstrate how your software returns and displays error messages to the end user.

-**Note:** The end user must confirm they have read and agreed the declaration statement before the option to submit the Final Declaration is made available.

 ## Supporting customers in MTD